Physics AS & A Level

 What will I study?

-Physics will give you the chance to investigate and understand some of the fundamental laws of the universe, ranging from the tiniest particles of matter to vast star systems.
 First year topics include simple electrical circuits, fundamental particles, quantum mechanics, waves and optics; as well as Newtonian mechanics, which deals with forces, motion, energy and power.
 The course builds on your knowledge of physics from GCSE.
 Topics are revisited as you progress through the first year to build confidence and help develop your understanding.
 In the second year, additional topics include radioactivity and thermal physics.
 The additional topic is ‘Turning Points in Physics’: this investigates some important experiments which helped to define our current knowledge of physics, and it links well with the main body of the course.

 All the theoretical work is underpinned by regular practical work that enables you to improve your understanding of theory and develop important practical skills.
 Lessons are taught in specialist laboratories with access to an extensive range of practical equipment.